gavinmcfarland/stancy/README.md

 # Seag

-Uses static content (files and folders) to create a database of collections and items.
-The database can be accessed as a plain object, outputted as a json file, or served using an express server.
-This is useful for building static sites which use frameworks like React, Vue, Svelte or Marko.
+Seag uses static content (files and folders) to create a database of collections and items.
+The database can be queried as a plain object, outputted as a json file, or served using an express server.
+This is useful when building static sites which use frameworks like React, Vue, Svelte or Marko.

 ## Example